In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 Crete is famous for its olives and especially in the area of Kournas you will see the olivetrees with the small type "Koronaika" olive.
 The "Kournas" green olives are preserved with salt, lemon and water and the black olives are preserved with some herbs in salt water.

-Not typical Cretan, but very tasty is the marmelade, made with the delicious lemons, the figs and the Quince that grow here on Crete.
+Not typical Cretan, but very tasty is the marmelade, made with the delicious lemons and the Quince that grow here on Crete.

 Do you want to stay informed of new activities of Mandali and the latest news from Kournas?